Gloria (Kendrick Lamar and SZA song): Critical reception

 Michael Saponara of Billboard placed "Gloria" at number 8 in his ranking of the songs from GNX.
 In a review of the album, Peter A. Berry of Variety regarded Kendrick Lamar as a "bit less successful" on the song, commenting that "announcing a song's central metaphor on the literal track in 2024 is a little less forgivable than when Nas did it in 1996.
 And yet, the chorus and Kendrick's conviction mostly sell it anyway, even if the LP could have closed on a more climactic crescendo."
 Drew Gillis of The A.V.
 Club described the production as "absolutely gorgeous, one of a handful of tracks that nod to 1970s-style slow jams to great effect."

 Live performances

 Lamar and SZA debuted "Gloria" during the Minneapolis stop of their Grand National Tour, held in April 2025.
 The duo performed it as the concert's final song.
-After they concluded the set, SZA and Lamar entered a GNX car parked atop the stage, descending beneath it while the lights dimmed.
+After they concluded the set, SZA and Lamar got into a GNX and descended underneath the stage while the lights dimmed.